In peace I will lie down and sleep, for you alone, Lord, make me dwell in safety.

-There’s an estimated third of the population that struggles with sleep-related problems today.
+There is an estimated third of the population that struggles with sleep-related problems today.
 That statistic is not only staggering but growing.
-While there’s a plethora of reasons why this is happening (especially nowadays), one thing is sure–we need remedies!
+While there’s a plethora of reasons why this is happening (especially nowadays), one thing is sure — we need remedies!
 Fortunately there are a few things we can do to help ourselves wind down after a long day.
 One of my personal favorites?
 Read the Word of God.
 Yes, that’s right.
 Read the Bible.
 Not only will your soul thank you, and not only will you gain divine and eternal Wisdom, but it will also soothe your mind.
-Reading the Bible mysteriously (and wonderfully) puts you in a state of relaxation which, consequently, makes you sleepy!
+Reading the Bible mysteriously and wonderfully puts you in a state of relaxation which, consequently, makes you sleepy!
 Thank You, Jesus!

-One of the Books I have found to be most beneficial for peace and comfort is the Book of Psalms.
-This beautiful Book of soothing poetry, mixed with the power of God’s Word, will put your heart and mind at rest.
-As I myself have witnessed, this tranquil state of being sets us up for some much needed sleep.
+One of the Books found to be most beneficial for peace and comfort is the Book of Psalms.
+This powerful Book of soothing poetry, mixed with the power of God’s Word, will put your heart and mind at rest.
+As I (along with millions of others around the world) have personally witnessed, this tranquil state-of-being sets us up for some much needed sleep.

-If you are anything like me, looking for alternative (and healthy) ways to get more shuteye, here are three of my all time favorite psalms to read before bed.
+If you are looking for alternative (and healthy) ways to get more shuteye, here are three of my all time favorite Psalms to read before bed.
 I hope that as you contemplate these bedtime prayers, your mind, body and soul will surrender under the stars at last.
-Goodbye restlessness, hello sleep!
+Goodbye restlessness … and Hello sleep!

 3 Popular Psalms For Sleep